Customising your themes and palettes

 gg4 <- ggplot(data = cars, aes(x = dist, y = speed)) +

-geom_point(aes(size = speed, colour = speed)) +
+geom_point(aes(size = speed, color = speed)) +

 scale_color_continuous_sequential(palette = "Grays") + # Similar to color brewer